Festival Information

 Kennedy’s ability to combine a total command of the music with humor makes him unique in the industry.
 His strong interactive entertainment skills and his participation with his audiences have helped him create an exceptionally loyal fan base everywhere he goes.

-Kate Spanos, Irish Dance
+Kate Spanos, Irish Dance LLC

 Video of Kate Spanos

-Kate Spanos Irish Dance presents exciting choreographies that combine modern and traditional Irish dance styles.
+Kate Spanos, Irish Dance LLC presents exciting choreographies that combine modern and traditional Irish dance styles.
 Performances especially showcase festival style Irish dance technique from the Belfast area, with an emphasis on strength, control, musicality, and stage presence.
 Festival style is known for its slow and elegant slip jigs and set dances.

 Kate Spanos is a dancer and dance scholar from the DC area with a Ph.D. in dance and performance studies from the University of Maryland and an M.A. in traditional Irish dance performance from the University of Limerick (UL).
 She started dancing at the CCÉ céilís in Fairfax in 1990 and the O’Neill-James School of Irish Dance in 1992, going on to dance at the World Championships in 2000.
 She has studied a wide variety of Irish dance styles, including competition/feis style, sean nós, old-style step dance, Molyneaux style from North Kerry, and festival style from Northern Ireland.
 She currently studies festival style with Lauren Smyth of County Down and teaches weekly classes in Rockville, MD.For more information, visit www.thekatespanos.com